Our Code of Conduct

 b.
 Act in the best interests of your clients and doing so with care, skill and diligence.

 d.
-Comply all your duty to the court when involved in the administration of justice.
+Carry out all your duty to the court when involved in the administration of justice.

 f.
 Ensure equality of opportunity exists in your mindset.

 l.
-Consider the risk which your service might bring to you client
+Consider the risk which your service might bring to your client.

 RULE 1: Act with integrity and professionalism